 There are a few key factors that largely account for the people Gen Z are becoming.
 Many of them don’t remember a time before 9/11, for example, and their childhood was affected by the recession that dealt a major blow to the global economy.
 And yet during their adolescence, technology continued on a trajectory of rapid improvements.
 In fact, life without modern, up-to-date, technology is an alien concept to this generation.

 Understandably, these factors have had a great effect on the teens and young adults of today.
-This is a generation of practical people.
+This is a generation of practical people who are on track to become the largest generation of consumers by 2020, and they account for $29 to $143 billion in direct spending.
 This is also a group of people that understands the challenges the world holds, yet remains optimistic about the future.

 How This Mindset Affects Gen Z